samuraininja84/Thimble/README.md

 - You can use the Variable Verifier Window to see the Variables added to the In-Memory Variable Storage.
 - This window will show all the variables added to the In-Memory Variable Storage.
 - Open the Variable Verifier Window by selecting Tools -> Thimble -> Variable Verifier.
-- Enter Play Mode and open the Variable Verifier Window.
-You will see a list of all the Functions added to the In-Memory Variable Storage.
+- Enter Play Mode, open the Variable Verifier Window, and press the Get Variables Button.
+- You shoudl see a list of all the Functions added to the In-Memory Variable Storage.
-- If it's empty, that may be because you are missing (at least) one of two things:
+- If it's empty, that may be because you are missing (at least) one of three things:
 	- A Variable Storage Referencer on your GameObject that has your Dialogue Runner.
 		- If you are missing a Variable Storage Referencer, add one by dragging it onto the GameObject with the Variable Storage component.
 	- A VariableData ScriptableObject.